-- Insert the starter key and turn it counterclockwise to open the cover under the seat. - 2.
+- 1. Remove the cylinder lock and open the manual storage compartment cover at the rear of the seat. - 2.
 After using the manual, place it in the plastic pouch and store it back in the manual storage compartment.

 SERIAL NUMBERS